 Bermuda is essentially a series of small islands that are joined via bridges to make up a large land mass.
 The islands were built upon porous limestone mountain ranges produced by a now-extinct volcano.

-Being so far out in the North Pacific Ocean there is simply no fresh water in Bermuda.
+Being so far out in the North Atlantic Ocean there is simply no fresh water in Bermuda.
 Even the lakes and water wells are brackish.
 Therein lies a clue: they are surrounded by the abundant ocean.
 Removing salt from salt water using desalination plants is perhaps the answer today, but how did the human beings who settled in Bermuda 400 years ago access drinking water?
 They needed a practical solution.

 The short answer to the question is rainwater and roofing.

 Bermuda’s roofs are engineered in such a way that they harvest rainwater.
 By law, every Bermudan house and building must employ the same style.
 Rain water was, and still is, the only source of truly fresh drinking water.

 These roofs are civil engineering masterpieces, dating back to 1609.

 How do they work?

 The original settlers took the super absorbent, porous limestone Bermuda was built on, crafted it into roof tiles, and used these to construct stepped roofs.
 The roofs capture, and slow down, any rain droplets that hit them.
 This harvested rainwater is then collected into gutters which then transfer the water into storage tanks under the houses.